ng-consult/ng1-server/README.md

 - This is not unit tested (yet).
 - It is quite hard to debug Angular Errors when these hapens on the server side.
 - There are many server side functionalities and performance optimisations missing .
 To cite a few:
-    - $http caching ( to  speed up the page load when the browser loads a pre-rendered html page)
     - Benchmark are missing
     - Logging is missing
     - URL rewritting